casudo/Kickbase-Insights/README.md

 - Add best practice to seperate duplicate variables names from modules (e.g. user and user.
 Which one is the module and which one is the variable?)
 - Fix TZ in Ubuntu image ([Stackoverflow](https://serverfault.com/questions/683605/docker-container-time-timezone-will-not-reflect-changes))
 - Discord notifications
 - Logging module for entrypoint.py
+- Add linter/formatter

 **Misc:**
 - Add Postman workspace